 Dr. Kira Zeeman Rugen

-*Regarding the exquisite stained glass found in all cathedrals
+*Regarding the exquisite stained glass found in Notre Dame Cathedral in Paris.

-Kira Rugen wrote “Windows to Paradise” from the observer’s perspective inside a great cathedral housing elongated and glorious stained-glass windows.
+Kira Rugen wrote “Windows to Paradise” from the observer’s perspective inside Notre Dame cathedral which houses elongated and glorious stained-glass windows.
 Indirect light passes through the windows encircling the cathedral, casting diffused beams, manifesting numerous shades of color, and even blurring the visual distribution of light.
 The colors illuminate the interior of the stone structure, and occasionally the sun shines exquisitely and brightly through a single pane, allowing one to bask in the full glory of a kaleidoscope of light.